edu05/java-katas/src/main/java/kata/exceptions/README.md

 2. When `ArXivRepository` throws an `IOException` while getting new papers, retry the operation a maximum of 3 times until successful.
 Send only the papers retrieved from the `JSTORRepository` if unsuccessful after the third time.

+3. The `JSTORRepository` is quite buggy and throws `RuntimeException`s from time to time, implement a similar retry mechanism for it